Juhani Ojala

-Juhani Ojala ([ˈjuhɑni ˈojɑlɑ]; born 19 June 1989) is a Finnish professional footballer who plays as a centre-back for Cypriot First Division club Doxa and the Finland national team.
+Juhani Ojala ([ˈjuhɑni ˈojɑlɑ]; born 19 June 1989) is a Finnish professional footballer who plays as a centre-back for Veikkausliiga club Gnistan.
 Ojala was born in Vantaa, Finland where he played for the local youth team before moving to HJK's organisation.

 Ojala made his international debut for Finland in November 2011, at the age of 22.

 Club career

 HJK Helsinki

 During the 2009 season, Ojala represented mostly Klubi-04, HJK's reserve squad.
 In the beginning of the 2010 season, however, he was selected to HJK's first eleven, due to various injuries in the squad.
 His performances were outstanding, and he quickly established himself as one of the key players in HJK's victorious 2010 campaign, playing in all games.
 Ojala became one of the best and most talented players in the Veikkausliiga, and his performances provoked widespread international interest.
 At the end of the 2010 Veikkausliiga season, he was officially selected as the defender of the year.